McRaven House: History

 In 1984, Leyland French purchased McRaven and did further restoration, French was the first owner since the Murrays to reside in the house.
 Aside from a modern kitchen and bathroom in its basement, McRaven has remained largely unchanged since the 19th century.
 For this reason, McRaven was featured in the July 1963 issue of National Geographic Magazine which called it the "Time Capsule of the South."

 Notable tour guests

 Among the thousands of visitors to McRaven since it opened for tours in 1961, are Max Baer, Jr. and Irene Ryan of the sitcom The Beverly Hillbillies, who toured the house in the mid-1960s—an autographed photo of them at the house hangs in the foyer of McRaven.

 In the media

 Television

 The McRaven House was featured on an episode of Ghost Adventures entitled "Ghosts of Vicksburg: McRaven Mansion" that aired as a special in 2018 on the Travel Channel.
 The team of paranormal investigators explored the home and its grounds which was used as a Confederate campsite during the Civil War.
 They investigated reports of the aggressive ghost of Andrew Glass, a highwayman who was murdered by his jealous wife long ago.

+Other media

+In 2025, a skeptical CNN travel writer participated in a ghost hunt at McRaven and wrote about the experience.
+The article details accounts of that evening as well as multiple reports of hauntings experienced by staff and tour guides.